Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback: The Cataloging Scheme

 \subsection{Properties of the Scheme}

-We designed the scheme to meet the requirements in \autoref{sec:requirements}.
-We summarize the intended properties below and provide evidence that they hold in practice in \autoref{sec:operationalization}.
+We designed the scheme to meet the requirements in \cref{sec:requirements}.
+We summarize the intended properties below and provide evidence that they hold in practice in \cref{sec:operationalization}.
 Section roles and categorical labels support direct parsing, and vector projections enable similarity computation and nearest-neighbor retrieval, satisfying \emph{machine-readable encoding}.
-Natural language serves as the expressive medium, so authoring a guideline requires structured prose rather than formal logic or programming, satisfying \emph{authorability}.
+Natural language serves as the expressive medium, so authoring a guideline requires structured prose instead of formal logic or programming, satisfying \emph{authorability}.
 The scheme describes design knowledge independently of visualization grammars.
 A guideline about color encoding applies whether the target system is Vega-Lite~\cite{satyanarayan_vegalite_2017} or Matplotlib~\cite{hunter_matplotlib_2007}, achieving \emph{separation of semantics and syntax}.
 Roles such as \texttt{context} and \texttt{exceptions} explicitly model conditions under which advice applies, providing \emph{situatedness}.
 The reference set $\mathcal{R}$ links each guideline to its sources, ensuring \emph{traceability}.